From Noncommutative Geometry to Random Matrix Theory: Spectral statistics and phase transitions

 Computing these eigenvalue density functions explicitly even in the large $N$ limit is very difficult.
-Dirac ensembles of dimension larger than one with a potential more complicated than the Gaussian are multi-trace multi-matrix models about which little is known.
-Usual methods such as orthogonal polynomials cannot be applied because of the multi-trace terms, Weyl's integration formula cannot be applied because of the lack of unitary invariance, and the loop equations are too complicated for topological recursion.
+Dirac ensembles of dimension higher than one with a potential more complicated than the Gaussian are multi-trace multi-matrix models about which little is known.
+Usual methods such as orthogonal polynomials cannot be applied because of the multi-trace terms, Weyl's integration formula cannot be applied because of the lack of unitary invariance, and the loop equations are too complicated for Topological Recursion.
 Furthermore, it is not of the form of a Harish-Chandra integral, and is too complicated for a characteristic expansion.
-For reviews of these common techniques see \cite{Random Matrices}.
+For a review of these techniques see \cite{Random Matrices}.

-However, for Dirac ensembles of dimension one, several options are available.
-The multi-trace terms still prevent the use of orthogonal polynomials, but the Coulomb gas technique can still be applied.
+However, for Dirac ensembles of signature $(1,0)$ or $(0,1)$, several options are available.
+The multi-trace terms still prevents the use of orthogonal polynomials, but the Coulomb gas technique can be applied.
 This was done in \cite{First paper} where the type $(1,0)$ quartic model

 was studied.
-In particular, the quartic $(1,0)$ and $(0,1)$ ensembles have the same behavior in the large $N$ limit.
-Solving the saddle point equation resulted in the explicit formula for the limiting eigenvalue density function
+We will recall those results here as an example.
+In our paper \cite{First paper}, the phase transition location is off due to a missing scalar factor.
+In this paper we will give the new correct value that we have been able to derive analytically and have also verified with our own Monte Carlo simulations.
+Furthermore, the relationship between the coupling constant and the support is given by slightly different equations in both the single cut and double cut solutions.
+It was shown in \cite{First paper} that the quartic $(1,0)$ and $(0,1)$ ensembles have the same behavior in the large $N$ limit.
+Using the Coulomb gas method as explained in Appendix \ref{convergent integrals}, we obtained the following explicit formula for the limiting eigenvalue density function of $H$: for $g > -4\sqrt{2}$,